 We can help you implement servant leadership in your small business.
-One of the services we at Inspire Results provide is to modify content and tools generally written for large corporations and make it useful for small business owners.
+One of the services we at Inspire Results Business Coaching provide is to modify content and tools generally written for large corporations and make it useful for small business owners.

 This month we’re defining how to implement servant leadership in your small business.
 The good news is that you can implement it faster in a small business than in a large corporation.
 The bad news is that it all rests on the shoulders of the small business owner.

 But the quicker you develop your own servant leader competencies, the sooner you can begin to involve your key team members in the implementation of servant leadership.
 Ultimately, you want it embedded in your company’s operations and culture.
 However, before you implement servant leadership in your small business, you want to start with your own servant leadership competencies.

 By the way, a note about why we wholeheartedly believe servant leadership is the best leadership.
 It’s the right thing to do.
 People are inspired by it.
 It creates accountability, energy, and trust.
 And your company profits.
 Since the time the father of servant leadership, Robert Greenleaf, founded it in 1970, the proof abounds that servant leadership produces superior financial results!

 While there are a few among us who are “natural servant leaders,” anyone who wants to be a servant leader can be.

 How to Implement Servant Leadership in Your Small Business

 To start, complete our Servant Leader Competency Assessment.
 In their book Seven Pillars of Servant Leadership, James W. Sipe and Don M. Frick took Greenleaf’s abundant works and formulated the following 21 concrete, observable competencies.
 We think these competencies really get at the heart of servant leadership in your small business.

 We then took those 21 competencies (3 per each of the 7 pillars) and created a scorable assessment.
 You can complete our Servant Leader Competency Assessment for Small Business here.
 You’ll find it enlightening.